ansarzeinulla/ctrl-freak/README.md

 This is the recommended method for building and running the application.
 It uses Docker to create a consistent and isolated environment for each service.

 1.  **Build and run the services:**

+ATTENTOIN: in .env of parent directory you must have # Your Google API Key for the AI service GOOGLE_API_KEY="Your Google API Key from ai.studio "

     ```bash
     docker-compose up --build
     ```